- Q: Can anyone try rally?

 A: We provide lunch as part of our private lessons, 1-Day, 2-Day and 3-Day Programs, and snacks and refreshments are available during all of our Experiences.
 However, feel free to bring your own snacks and drinks if you’d like.
 If you have any special dietary requirements, please inform us well in advance of your scheduled class.
 We can also provide lunch for family members staying with you during your multi-day course at $10.00 each.
 Just let the representative at the front desk know in the morning.

 - Q: Is there an age requirement to take a class?

-A: We require that the student be at least 15 years old with a permit.
+A: We generally require that the student be at least 15 years old with a permit but exceptions can be made, so please call with inquiries.
 For any students under the age of 18, we require a minor waiver be signed by the parent or guardian of the student before being allowed to take part in the program.

 - Q: Are there any basic requirements or prerequisites I need?

-A: You must be in good physical health, and at least 15 years old with a learner’s permit (under special circumstances we will accept a driver who does not hold a permit– contact us for more information).
+A: You must be in good physical health and at least 15 years old.
 Other than that, there are no other prerequisites.
 You will be required to sign our Waiver/Release, so a minor (under 18 years old) will require a parent or guardian to sign on their behalf.